 - Vaginal oestrogen acts locally to thicken vaginal tissues and increase lubrication.
 Vaginal oestrogen can be particularly beneficial post menopause and for women having both ovaries removed (oophorectomy).
 Vaginal oestrogen is inserted into the vagina in pessary or cream form and is prescribed by your doctor or medical specialist having once determined your suitability for its use.

-- Water-based vaginal moisturiser can be useful for overcoming vaginal dryness and consequent irritation of vaginal tissues.
-This non-greasy and non-perfumed product is designed for regular day use as opposed to water-based lubricant.
+- Using the best lubricant that avoids vaginal irritation can be useful for overcoming vaginal dryness and consequent irritation of vaginal tissues.

 Pelvic floor muscle tension